-\begin{remark} In many cases this assumption may not hold, but then another choice of generators can be made to ensure that this property holds.
-The boundary map is then Markov (on $(8g - 4)$ intervals).
-This alternative choice was written down independently by both Series and Adler--Flatto~\cite{AF91}.
-However, in the interests of clarity and historical reverence we will use the original construction of Bowen and Series~\cite{BS79}. \end{remark}
+\begin{itemize} \item Every side~$s$ of a fundamental domain lies on the isometric circle of~$\mapg(s)$, i.e. $s \subset C(\mapg(s))$; \item All hyperbolic lines, containing sides of the fundamental domain, are entirely covered by images of the sides of the fundamental domain under action of~$\Gamma$. \end{itemize}

-The configuration of the isometric circles takes the form illustrated in Figure~\ref{fund:fig} below (taken from an article of Series).
+\begin{remark} In many cases the assumption may not hold, but then there exists another representation of the fundamental group $\Gamma=\pi_1(V)$ for which this property holds.
+The choice of~$\Gamma$ was written down independently by both Bowen--Series~\cite{BS79} and Adler--Flatto~\cite{AF91}.
+In the interests of clarity and historical reverence we will use the original construction of Bowen and Series~\cite{BS79}. \end{remark}